fareeha09/FMRadioMazeSolver/README.md

 ## Base Case

-The explorer is at the same position as the treasure or there are no legal moves.
+The explorer is in the same position as the treasure or there are no legal moves possible.

 ## English or pseudocode description of algorithm
     check if at treasure: